| Global warming

 extinction models based on over 1100 species

 covering a fifth of the Earth's land mass.
+The bleak scenarios result from a study by

 Chris Thomas at the University of Leeds, UK,